SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 **Note:** The CDN needs to support file hosting such as AWS CloudFront.
 1. [Configure a custom tracking domain on your SparkPost account.](https://app.sparkpost.com/account/tracking-domains)
 1. [Use a "custom link sub-path" in your links.](https://developers.sparkpost.com/api/substitutions-reference.html#header-custom-link-sub-paths)
 1. Publish the deep linking spec file for your app using both the tracking domain and link sub-path.
-These should be hosted on your CDN under  **\<your-tracking-domain>\\.well-known\\**.
+This should be hosted on your CDN under  **\<your-tracking-domain>\\.well-known\\**.

     Example apple-app-site-association file:
     ```javascript